 During the search, the prospective Buyer will receive multiple lists of interesting business opportunities.
 At this stage the business opportunity search moves to a new level involving the necessary disclosure of confidential information relevant to the purchase or sale of any business.

-The new level is one of mutual trust and obligation between the prospective Buyer, our company and the Seller(s) of the business(es) of interest.
+The new level is one of mutual trust and obligation between the prospective Buyer, the Business Intermediary and the Seller(s) of the business(es) of interest.

 Confidentiality when buying a business protects the prospective Buyer from having anyone such as an employer, employees, or the competition discover about the proposed acquisition prematurely.
 It also protects the Seller against unnecessary problems with customers, employees, vendors, competitors, landlords, bankers, creditors, etc.

 As a result, all prospective Buyers are required to sign a Non-Disclosure and Confidentiality Agreement before receiving sensitive confidential information.

 An important element in the purchase process is the confidential business report (CBR).
 This report on the business offered for sale is written to provide information that the prospective Buyer can review and evaluate in determining the suitability and desirability of the business opportunity.
 A typical Business Profile contains a detailed description of the business, a summary of financial data and additional business facts such as lease information, number of employees, inventories, pending and operative contracts with vendors and customers and other pertinent information.
 Following a thorough review of the Business Profile and consultations with the business broker, the prospective Buyer will have a solid understanding of the business, its operations and potential for continued future success.